Shreya-Trigunayat/Note-craft/README.md

-# NotesCraft
+# Notes-Craft: A Secure Web-Based Note Management Platform

-## About the Application
+## A Full-Stack Web Application for Seamless Note Management

-Notes-Craft is a secure and intuitive web-based note management platform that allows users to create, edit, and delete their own notes.
-Additionally, it enables users to view notes shared by others, offering a collaborative environment while maintaining user control over personal content.
+Notes-Craft is a secure and intuitive web-based platform for managing personal and shared notes.
+Built with React for the front-end and Node.js for the back-end, it leverages MongoDB for data storage and JSON Web Tokens (JWT) for secure authentication.
+This full-stack application allows users to create, edit, delete, and share notes with others, all while ensuring user data privacy.

-The platform ensures a clean and responsive interface, providing seamless functionality.
-Data privacy is a top priority, with restrictions on editing and deleting only the notes created by the logged-in user.
-Designed to be both scalable and user-friendly, Notes-Craft allows individuals to manage their notes efficiently for both personal and collaborative use.
+## Features

-## Tech Stack
+* User Authentication:

-**React.js**- A JavaScript library for building reusable, component-based user interfaces with dynamic data rendering.
+#^ *Signup: Create an account to get started with the note management platform.

-**Material-UI (MUI)**- A React component library for implementing modern, responsive, and customizable design elements, enhancing the user interface.
+#^ *Signin: Log in to access your notes and interact with shared content.
 **Node.js**- A JavaScript runtime for building scalable and efficient server-side applications.

 **Express.js**- A lightweight framework for Node.js used to build APIs and handle server-side logic.